-Students must complete 120 hours to obtain a baccalaureate degree from Chipola College.
-Twenty-five percent of the total semester hours toward graduation must be earned in academic programs in residence at Chipola College and a total of sixty (60) semester hours of the work credited toward the baccalaureate degree must be earned in an accredited senior institution.
+To earn a baccalaureate degree from Chipola College, a minimum of 120 semester hours must be completed.
+At least forty (40) of those hours must be in courses numbered 3000 and above.
+A minimum of thirty (30) of the (40) hours must be in residence at Chipola College.
+A total of sixty (60) semester hours of the work credited toward the baccalaureate degree must be earned in an accredited senior institution.
+All Junior and Senior level courses must be passed with a "C" average.